manoss96/fluke/docs/source/user_guide/interacting_with_data.rst

 ========================================

-The ability to move data between various locations is arguably Fluke's predominant feature, with this being rendered possible through the use of the ``transfer_to`` method, which is part of both *File* and *Dir* APIs.
+The ability to move data between various locations is arguably Fluke's predominant feature, and it is rendered possible through the use of the ``transfer_to`` method, which is part of both *File* and *Dir* APIs.
 Below is a complete example in which we transfer the contents of a virtual directory residing within an